orriborri/sump-it/docs/code-standard.md

    - Use proper data fetching patterns

 4. **Accessibility**

    - Include proper ARIA attributes
    - Ensure keyboard navigation
    - Maintain proper heading hierarchy

+5. **Material UI Best Practices**
+   - Use theme spacing consistently (theme.spacing(1) = 8px)
+   - Use MUI's breakpoints for responsive design
+   - Extend theme types for custom properties
+   - Prefer MUI's Grid and Box for layout instead of custom CSS
+   - Use Stack component for one-dimensional layouts
+   - Leverage theme.palette for consistent color usage
+   - For Grid components, always use the new `size` prop pattern
+   - Use the `Paper` component for card-like containers with elevation

 ## Version Control